Home Sitemap Directory Contact Help

 A major is the area in which you choose to concentrate most of your studies e.g. French, History, Physics, Management Studies.
 A minor is a secondary area of concentrated study that relates to the major or is of purely personal interest.
 Minors are not mandatory, and there are a limited number of minors available at UWI.
 For more information on minor programmes, check your faculty’s Regulations and Syllabuses booklet.

-A web service for students accessible at http://www.mysta.uwi.edu.
-In addition to providing access to online registration, my-STA also has information on student accounts, final grades, degree audits and personal information.
+A web service for students that can be reached directly at http://my.uwi.edu.
+For students, myUWI (my Student Portal) online provides access to online registration, myUWI also has information on student accounts, final grades, degree audits and personal information.

 OPTION